dgbowl/yadg/README.md

 - automatic uncertainty determination using data contained in the raw files, instrument specification, or last significant digit
 - uncertainty propagation to derived quantities
 - tagging of data with units
-- extensive `schema` and `datagram` validation using provided specifications
+- extensive *dataschema* and *datagram* validation using provided specifications
 - mandatory metadata (such as provenance) is enforced

 The full list of capabilities and features is listed in the [project documentation](http://dgbowl.github.io/yadg).